Master of Christian Counseling

 GCCS 523 Counseling for Change

-This course deals with self awareness and change.
+This course deals with self-awareness and change.
 It gives a biblical perspective on how to change the circumstances in one’s life.
 It discusses counseling and the Church, as well as counseling in the community.
-It specifically deals with: anxiety, loneliness, depressions, anger, guilt and life stages.
+It specifically deals with: anxiety, loneliness, depression, anger, and guilt throughout various life stages.

 CC 507 Temperament Case Studies